There’s nothing better than a cold iced drink on a hot summer’s day. But what if the ice machine stops working?

 Removing Ice Stuck in the Ice Maker

 Sometimes, chunks of ice can become lodged in the small crevices and corners of the ice maker.
-But don’t worry – it’s a simple matter to fix.
+But don’t worry – these issues are usually easy to fix.

 Unfreezing the Water Intake

 If your ice maker stops making ice, it might be due to a blocked water intake.
-To start, unplug your refrigerator for safety.
+Here’s how you can fix the problem.

-Aim it at the frozen ice maker area until it starts melting but be careful not to let any melted droplets seep into electrical connections.
+Be careful not to let any of the melted droplets seep into the electrical connections.

-To prevent this from happening again, consider using quality cleaning products like the ones by ACTIVE to keep the pipes clear of debris.
+To prevent the issue in the future, consider using quality cleaning products like the ones by ACTIVE to keep the pipes clear of debris.

 Dealing With Low Water Pressure Issues